-Why ChatGPT doesn't recommend your brand (and how to fix it)
+Why ChatGPT doesn't recommend your brand

 You ask ChatGPT "best [your category]" and it confidently lists three competitors.
 Your brand isn't even mentioned.
 You've done the SEO work — you rank top 5 on Google.
 Why doesn't ChatGPT see you?